 - How To Get Toxic People Out Of Your Life

 - Increased Air Pollution Can Take A Decade Off Your Life

-- For Iranian-Americans, Trump journey ban keeps households aside
+- For Iranian-Americans, the Trump journey ban keeps households aside

 - Not All Beauty Salons Are the Same

-- Secret of Winning Bloggers Rests on Making Winning Habits
+- The secret of Winning Bloggers Rests on Making Winning Habits

 Also highlighted are Streaks, a to-do listing app that helps you shape suitable behavior; Zola, an app that will help you suit short, plausible sporting events into every week; emoji fist Diabetes, which makes use of emoji to speak kind 2 Diabetes data to deprived populations; and HeadCheck, which facilitates mother and father and coaches recognize the signs and symptoms of concussion in kids.